redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/03/README.md

 ## 3.3: Generate the Colour Palette

 ### Transform an Iteration Value to an RGBA[^1] Colour Value
-The coding that generates the colour palette does not need to be described in detail, suffice it to say that a single iteration value can be translated into the red, green and blue colour components by multiplying it by 4 (implemented as a shift left instruction), then passing it through an 8-bit clamp algorithm that uses fixed thresholds for each colour component (0 for red, 128 for green, and 356 for blue)
+The coding that generates the colour palette does not need to be described in detail, suffice it to say that a single iteration value can be translated into the red, green and blue colour components by multiplying it by 4 (implemented as a shift left instruction), then passing it through an algorithm that derives an 8-bit value for each colour component using fixed thresholds.[^2]

 ```wat
 ;; - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -